jonnor/machinehearing/tinyml2021/README.md

 - Environmental Noise Classification on microcontrollers (thesis/NMBU)
 - Acoustic Event Detection of coffeebean cracking during roasting (Roest)
-- Monitoring of Impulse Noise for shooting ranges (PNB)
 - Acoustic Anomaly Detection on microcontroller for Condition Monitoring of machines (Martin/Malling)

+- Monitoring of Impulse Noise for shooting ranges (PNB) No TinyML in use at the moment.
-- emlearn: An open-source inference engine for microcontrollers and embedded systems (emlearn)
+- emlearn: An open-source inference engine for microcontrollers and embedded systems (emlearn) No Soundsensing relation at the moment.

 ## Mediums
 - Poster